francolautaro2/neural_network_scratch/README.md

 # Neural Network Scratch
-Implementation neural network from scratch in python
+Implementation of a neural network from scratch in python

 #### Sources:
   https://en.wikipedia.org/wiki/Neural_network